Whitebrim/AnimatedSprite/README.md

 ## Showcase

-*A small example how you could use it.*
+*A small example how you could use it:*

 ```lua
 import 'AnimatedSprite.lua'